 Consider an element $\alpha\in\ker(\dbar^q)$.
 Suppose that the obstruction maps $O_{n,n-1}^q$ vanish for all $n\geq 1$.
 Then we obtain a formal extension $\alpha(t)$ of $\alpha$, that is, as a formal power series in $\Omega^{0,q}(E)$,

-In this appendix, we show that one can always choose an extension $\alpha(t)$ with nonzero radius of convergent.
+In this appendix, we show that one can always choose an extension $\alpha(t)$ with a nonzero radius of convergence.
 To achieve this, we shall work on the Kuranishi family of $(X,E)$ \cite{Kuranishi65}, following the approach of the book \cite{Morrow-Kodaira_book}.

 We choose a hermitian metric for $E$ and consider the equation

 with $\alpha(t)$ holomorphic in the variable $t$.
 Then $\alpha(t)$ can be solved by the recursive relations: